 Be quick in response

-As a bride to be, this is hands down one of my biggest pet peeves – taking too long to answer!
+This is hands down one of my biggest pet peeves – taking too long to answer!
 As a former wedding professional, I know how busy you can get.
 So while I don’t mean you have to respond right away, I recommend responding within 48-72 hours.
 Even if it’s just to touch base and let the potential client know you got their inquiry and will be reaching out shortly.
 When I was a planner in the South, one of the biggest complaints from brides was the response time.
 Sometimes they wouldn’t hear back from vendors for over a week, and they got so frustrated!
 So always remember to respond in a reasonable manner.

 Do your research